-Australia looks like it was forged by the gods, which is why many tourists love visiting the country.
-From its pristine and crystal blue waters to breathtaking wildlife sanctuaries and numerous fun activities to do, Australia is definitely on most travelers' bucket lists.
+Australia looks like it was forged by the gods, which is why many tourists love visiting.
+From its pristine, crystal-blue waters to breathtaking wildlife sanctuaries and numerous fun activities, Australia is definitely on most travelers' bucket lists.

 In 2019, Australia welcomed its borders to over 9.4 million travelers.
 Now that the health restrictions are easing up after the surge of the COVID-19 virus, more and more travelers are exiting their homes and trying to revisit Australia.